mostafavilabuw/SAGEnet/SAGEnet/README.md

 This directory contains the SAGEnet editable package.

 ## attributions.py
-- Save attributions (gradients or ISM) and use tangermeme functions to identify seqlets and match identified seqlest to motif database.
+- Save attributions (gradients or ISM) and use tangermeme functions to identify seqlets and match identified seqlets to motif database.

 #### ISM example (Fig. S3-S5)
 After defining your paths: